The Web address of this

 A stepfamily is an ancient kind of

-normal social group in which one adult mate nurtures one or more kids her or his
+normal social group in which one adult mate nurtures one or more kids

 partner conceived with another person.
 The titles for their reciprocal family

-are step-parent and
+roles are stepparent and

 stepchild.
 The prefix "step-"